What to do when camping in the rain? There's nothing more soul sapping than being wet inside your tent while camping in rain, especially heavy rain!

 Once in Spain, some of the team camped through hurricane conditions with wind speeds reaching over 80 miles an hour.
 Without the surrounding trees for protection, camping in rain with such strong winds would have devastated the tent!

-(Please note: camping around trees in such strong wind can be dangerous, make sure you check for any dead trees surrounding your camp.)
+(Please note: camping around trees in such strong wind can be dangerous, make sure you check for any dead trees surrounding your camp is a good camping in rain tip.)

 - Tip 3 - Camp in a protected area